 Ustekinumab does not cure plaque psoriasis, but it can help lessen the symptoms, including decreasing the amount of painful, itchy, sore patches of thick, red or inflamed skin covered with silvery scales known as plaques.
 It is not known if using ustekinumab for more than 2 years is safe and effective.

-HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using ustekinumab and each time you get a refill.
+HOW TO USE: Read the Medication Guide and the Instructions for Use provided by your pharmacist before you start using ustekinumab and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.

 Before starting this drug, you should take a tuberculosis (TB) skin test to check for a type of tuberculosis that may not be causing any symptoms (latent TB).
 If you are diagnosed with TB, to prevent a serious TB infection you must first be treated for it before you start ustekinumab.